 Parties to a legal dispute may believe they understand each other’s legalese or the legal ‘etiquette’ applicable.
 When really they don’t.
 This may happen when a party from a civil law jurisdiction sets foot in a common law environment, or vice versa.
 In international arbitration proceedings, for example.

 Apparently the High Court of Singapore had to decide a case just like this.

 I’m talking about Triulzi Cesare SRL v Xinyi Group (Glass) Co Ltd SGHC 220.
 If you don’t want to read the decision, the case as far as relevant here went as follows.

-The plaintiff, Triulzi Cesare SRL (‘Triulzi’), a company incorporated in the civil law jurisdiction of Italy, applied to the High Court to set aside an arbitral award issued against it.
-Triulzi argued the award was in breach of the parties’ agreed arbitral procedure and the tribunal hadn’t afforded Triulzi a reasonable opportunity to be heard in respect of expert evidence.
+The plaintiff was Triulzi Cesare SRL (‘Triulzi’), a company incorporated in the civil law jurisdiction of Italy.
+It applied to the High Court to set aside an arbitral award issued against it.
+Triulzi argued the award was in breach of the parties’ agreed arbitral procedure.
+It also argued the tribunal hadn’t afforded Triulzi a reasonable opportunity to be heard in respect of expert evidence.

 The tribunal consisted of a single arbitrator from the common law jurisdiction of Singapore.
 What did the tribunal do to trigger such an application?

 At the outset of the arbitral proceedings the tribunal discussed and prepared the procedure together with the parties.
 For instance, the tribunal prepared a timetable for the submission of witness statements and declared it intended to follow the timeline strictly.
 The parties agreed.

 One of the witness statements filed by the defendant, Xinyi Group (Glass) Company Limited (‘Xinyi’), a company incorporated in the common law jurisdiction of Hong Kong, was an expert witness statement.
 Above all, it was an expert opinion on the specifications of the machines Triulzi had sold to Xinyi and the environment in which these machines were to operate.